tomgxz/Kraken/REPORT.md

   }
   ```

-  To make the code easier to read, the code that actually assigns the new `position` attribute to the element is in another function, `eventResize`, that takes the event object as an argument.
+  To make the code easier to read, the code that assigns the new `position` attribute to the element is in another function, `eventResize`, that takes the event object as an argument.
 To work out which column is the closest, it takes the `grid-template-columns` style attribute from the parent section's `section-grid` element, converts it into a list of offsets from the start of the grid, and then compares it to the cursor's offset from the start of the grid.

   ```js
   // event listener function for element resizing